TeamRizu/outfox-wiki/folders.md

 ** On Windows, these folders are located in **%APPDATA%\StepMania 5.3**
 * **Additional folders** are paths configured in the ``Save/Preferences.ini`` file; for instance, you can store your song library on a second hard drive and link to it there, or share content between multiple installations.

 These content folders comprise the game's "Virtual File System" (VFS).
-They are, in turn, divided into various subfolders for storing specific types of content.
+They are, in turn, divided into various subdirectories for storing specific types of content.

 ## Announcers
 Announcers are a collection of audio files that play automatically based on specific triggers, such as in-game events or navigating to specific screens.